Puerto Palomas, Chihuahua: Education

-Several public schools are located in Paloma.
+Several public schools are located in Palomas.
 These schools require fees to be paid from the households of the students.

 As of the 2013–2014 school year, 421 residents of Palomas attend the schools of Deming Public Schools in the United States.
 Many children living in Palomas are U.S. citizens because the U.S. federal and New Mexico state policies allow women in Palomas to give birth in the nearest hospital, which is in Deming, on the U.S. side of the border.
 Birth in the United States automatically confers citizenship.
 Due to the school fees at the public schools in Palomas, the English-language education, and the higher quality facilities in the Deming Public Schools campuses, many parents resident in Palomas prefer to send their children to the schools in the United States.
 Almost 75% of students at Columbus Elementary School in Columbus, New Mexico, the DPS school closest to the Mexico–United States border, live in Palomas and have parents who are Mexicans.